codess-aus/DP-100/Optimize.md

 Set featurization to **auto** if you want Automated ML to identify the features.
 Normalization and scaling are feature engineering transformations that the Automated ML experiment will conduct.

+The **get_output** method returns the best pipeline based on the primary metric when no parameters are specified.

+The **summary** method gets a table containing a summary of all algorithms attempted, as well as their scores.

+The **get_runs** method allows the experiment to retrieve a reference to a given execution.
+This code will fail if executed with the AutoMLRun class.

+The **get_metrics** method returns the metrics logged against the run.
+It does not provide details on the best run from an experiment.

+**MaxAbsScaler** ensures that each feature is scaled by its maximum absolute value.

+**PCA** ensure linear dimensionality reduction.
+It uses singular value decompositions of the data and reduces the dimensional space.

+**StandardScaleWrapper** ensures that the features are standardized by altering the dataset, removing the mean, and scaling to unit variance.